 Subpart ZZZZ, National Emissions Standards for Hazardous Air Pollutants for Stationary Reciprocating Internal Combustion Engines, establishes national emission limitations and operating limitations for hazardous air pollutants (HAP) emitted from stationary reciprocating internal combustion engines (RICE) located at major and area sources of HAP emissions.
 This subpart also establishes requirements to demonstrate initial and continuous compliance with the emission limitations and operating limitations.
-An affected source is any existing, new, or reconstructed stationary RICE located at a major or area source of HAP emissions, excluding stationary RICE being tested at a stationary RICE test cell/stand.
 For stationary RICE located at an area source of HAP emissions, a stationary RICE is existing if you commenced construction or reconstruction of the stationary RICE before June 12, 2006.
 Owners and operators of new engines and reconstructed engines at area sources meet the requirements of Subpart ZZZZ by complying with either 40 CFR Part 60 Subpart IIII (for CI engines) or 40 CFR Part 60 Subpart JJJJ (for SI engines).
 EU 1101 is subject to the requirements of this subpart.
-Per §63.6590(c).
-Stationary RICE subject to Regulations under 40 CFR Part 60 Subpart JJJJ, meet the requirements of this subpart by meeting the requirements of Subpart JJJJ.
 EU 1101 is in compliance with Subpart JJJJ; therefore, all requirements of this subpart are met.

 Subpart FFFF, National Emission Standards for Hazardous Air Pollutants: Miscellaneous Organic Chemical Manufacturing.
 This subpart establishes national emission standards for hazardous air pollutants for miscellaneous organic chemical manufacturing.
 This subpart also establishes requirements to demonstrate initial and continuous compliance with the emission limits, operating limits, and work practice standards.
-You are subject to the requirements in this subpart if you own or operate miscellaneous organic chemical manufacturing process units (MCPU) that are located at, or are part of, a major source of hazardous air pollutants (HAP) emissions and that satisfy each of three criteria: 1) The MCPU must manufacture certain organic chemicals as identified by a number of sub-criteria; 2) The MCPU processes, uses, or generates any of the organic HAP listed in section 112(b) of the CAA or hydrogen halide and halogen HAP, as defined in §63.2550; and 3) The MCPU may not be subject to any other MACT, except for process vents from batch operations within a chemical manufacturing process unit (CMPU), as identified §63.100(j)(4) in Subpart I. This facility is an area source of HAP.
+You are subject to the requirements in this subpart if you own or operate miscellaneous organic chemical manufacturing process units (MCPU) that are located at, or are part of, a major source of hazardous air pollutants (HAP) emissions and that satisfy each of three criteria: 1) The MCPU must manufacture certain organic chemicals as identified by a number of sub-criteria; 2) The MCPU processes, uses, or generates any of the organic HAP listed in section 112(b) of the CAA or hydrogen halide and halogen HAP, as defined in §63.2550; and 3) The MCPU may not be subject to any other MACT, except for process vents from batch operations within a chemical manufacturing process unit (CMPU), as identified §63.100(j)(4) in Sub-part I. This facility is an area source of HAP.
 This subpart does not apply.

 Subpart DDDDD, National Emission Standards for Hazardous Air Pollutants for Major Sources: Industrial, Commercial, and Institutional Boilers and Process Heaters, establishes national emission limitations and work practice standards for hazardous air pollutants (HAP) emitted from at major sources of HAP.
-This subpart also establishes requirements to demonstrate initial and continuous compliance with the emission limitations and work practice standards.
 This facility is not a major source of HAP.
 This subpart is not applicable at this time.

 Subpart CCCCCC, National Emission Standards for Hazardous Air Pollutants for Source Category: Gasoline Dispensing Facilities.
 This subpart establishes national emission limitations and management practices for hazardous air pollutants (HAP) emitted from the loading of gasoline storage tanks at gasoline dispensing facilities (GDF).
 This subpart also establishes requirements to demonstrate compliance with the emission limitations and management practices.
 The affected source includes each gasoline cargo tank during the delivery of product to a GDF and each storage tank that is located at an area source.
 GDF having a monthly throughput of less than 10,000 gallons of gasoline must comply with the requirements in §63.11116.
 GDF having a monthly throughput of 10,000 gallons of gasoline or more must comply with the requirements in §63.11117.
 GDF having a monthly throughput of 100,000 gallons of gasoline or more must comply with the requirements in §63.11118.
-EU 1002 is subject to the applicable requirements of this rule as an existing GDF having a monthly throughput of less than 10,000 gallons.
+EU 1002 is subject to the applicable requirements of this rule as an existing GDF having a monthly throughput of less than 10,000 gallons of gasoline.